Aviation-Related Climate Change

 There presently is no aviation-specific legislation, regulation or guidance on greenhouse gas (GHG) emissions.
 It does not appear that Congress or the FAA will impose restrictions in the near future.

 Nevertheless, airport proprietors are coming under increasing pressure from local governments, community and interest groups to address GHG emissions, and have started to take steps to address it.
 For example, the Port Authority of New York and New Jersey recently announced its goal of reducing GHG emissions by 5% a year.
 Several communities, including Denver, Colorado; Aspen, Colorado; and Seattle, Washington, have considered airports in their community-wide emissions inventories.

 One significant issue that airports will have to confront is the limit on their power under federal law and the grant assurances to regulate greenhouse gas emissions and to impose fees to reduce and offset emissions.
-To address this issue, firm parnter John Putnam co-authored, “The Law of Aviation-Related Climate Change: The Airport Proprietor’s Role in Reducing Greenhouse Gas Emissions” appearing in the current issue of the Journal of Airport Management.
+To address this issue, former firm partner John Putnam co-authored “The Law of Aviation-Related Climate Change: The Airport Proprietor’s Role in Reducing Greenhouse Gas Emissions,” appearing in the current issue of the Journal of Airport Management.

 Another significant issue will be the extent to which airports and the FAA are required to consider climate change impacts in Environmental Impact Statements and Environmental Assessments under NEPA.
 On November 15, the U.S. Court of Appeals for the Ninth Circuit remanded a fuel economy standard for light trucks issued by the National Highway Traffic Safety Administration for its failure to address the implications of the rule on climate change under the National Environmental Policy Act and the Energy Policy and Conservation Act.
 While not an aviation case, the opinion contains an extensive discussion about the consideration of climate change under NEPA.